spring home maintenance TIPS

 Spring Home Maintenance Checklist

 April showers bring May flowers…and home maintenance.
-Here’s a reminder of what you can do now to prevent water damage.
+Here’s a reminder of what you can do now to stop water damage.

 Check the grade (slant of the earth) around your house to make sure that water will runaway from your house instead of toward it.
 If it’s soaking into your house instead of your garden, consult a landscape contractor on how to fix the drainage pattern.